botanicus/data.blog/posts/2020-01-19-january-2020-update/post.md

 For the past 2 years my digestion system was regularly upset, until finally I learnt a bit about <abbr title="Traditional Chinese medicine">TCM</abbr>, adjusted my diet, and this problem stopped.

 It ain't finished still, and I've been having issues with too much phlegm.
-Currently – touch wood – this doesn't cause any more issues, but it's a sign of misbalance, and I'm trying to eliminate it.
+Currently – touch wood – this doesn't cause any more issues, but it's a sign of misbalance, and I'm trying to improve it.

 Since I have _yang deficiency_, I bought small thermos that I always have on me and I try to drink hot ginger tea as much as I can.
 (Hot drinks are more yang and ginger as well.)
 I'm trying to eat yang foods in general and avoid yin foods as much as reasonably possible.